There’s always something new happening at Altru Health System.

 Although Altru Health System is not obligated by law to release any patient-related or other information to news media, Altru wishes to maintain a positive understanding and assure consistency, accuracy and fairness of communications.
 Our first responsibility, however, is to protect the patient's right to privacy.

-Corporate Communications oversees all interviews, photograph/filming requests, etc. Altru staff must also coordinate and be present at all interviews, photographing and filming.
+Marketing Communications oversees all interviews, photograph/filming requests, etc. Altru staff must also coordinate and be present at all interviews, photographing and filming.
 We request advance notice from the media of interview and photography/filming requests.
 This enables us to receive appropriate consent forms.

 The patient's primary doctor has the privilege to decline permission to interview and/or photograph a patient if they feel it would interfere with the patient's well-being or their care.
 Often these circumstances are temporary, and normally approval is given as the patient's condition changes.
 In addition, a patient or immediate family member must provide written consent for an interview or photo.